Factoshi/Factom-FAQ/README.md

 ### What is a standing party?

 A standing party is an entity that has some kind of provable vested interest or reputation in the protocol.
-Currently, standing parties only officially include Guides and Authority Node Operators.
+Currently, standing parties only officially include [Guides](https://github.com/Factoshi/Factom-FAQ#what-is-the-grant-pool) and (Authority Node Operators)[https://github.com/Factoshi/Factom-FAQ#what-is-an-authority-node-operator].

 Eventually, standing parties will include Guides, Authority Node Operators, Factoid holders, FCT burners and EC users.
 At that stage, all elections are expected to take place in a continuous on-chain process.